email linkedin

 ecoTECHNOLOGY for Vehicles (eTV) Program

-The eTV Program, conducted through Transport Canada’s Innovation Centre, conducts in-depth safety and environmental performance testing on a range of new and emerging advanced passenger car and truck technologies.
-The program investigates the performance of alternative-fueled vehicles, including renewable fuels, hybrid and electric, compressed natural gas (CNG), and hydrogen fuel cell vehicles.
+The eTV Program, conducted through Transport Canada’s Innovation Centre, tests the safety, environmental impact, and driving performance of new technologies for passenger cars and heavy-duty trucks.
+The program investigates the performance of new technologies for advanced engines and transmissions, renewable fuels, hybrid and electric vehicles, hydrogen and fuel cell vehicles, and connected and automated vehicles.

 Program of Energy Research and Development (PERD)